 Excelsior Dress Code

-Our desire is to bring glory to God in everything we say, think, and do- including our appearance!
-We have set a dress code with a goal that our appearance will not be a distraction to others during our class time at Excelsior.
+We desire to bring glory to God in everything we say, think, and do- including our appearance!
+We have set a dress code with the goal that our appearance will not be a distraction to others during our class time at Excelsior.

-- Skirts, dresses, and shorts may be worn if the length is past the tips of the fingers.
+- Skirts, dresses, and shorts may be worn if the length is past the fingers’ tips.

 - Clothing that does not fit properly is prohibited (too tight or too loose.)
 Pants may not be too large that they drag on the floor.
 They must be pulled up properly so that no underwear is visible.

-- No tank tops, shirts with spaghetti straps, or halter tops allowed.
-ABSOLUTLEY no shirts will be allowed that show cleavage and/or midriff.
+- No tank tops, shirts with spaghetti straps, or halter tops are allowed.
+ABSOLUTELY no shirts will be allowed that show cleavage and/or midriff.

 - No clothing that represents offensive lifestyle or messages is allowed.